grafana/agent/docs/sources/flow/tutorials/chaining.md

 ## Adding another relabel

-In `multiple-input.flow` add a new `prometheus.relabel` component that adds a `version` label with the value of `v2` to all metrics after the `prometheus.relabel.service`.
+In `multiple-input.river` add a new `prometheus.relabel` component that adds a `version` label with the value of `v2` to all metrics after the `prometheus.relabel.service`.

 ![](../assets/scrape_v2.png)